 On May 14, 2013, the City Council approved a new 25-year PPA with CalEnergy, the parent of Salton Sea, for additional renewable geothermal power.
-The PPA provides power from a portfolio of ten geothermal generating units, instead of a single generating unit, with an increasing amount of delivery that started with 20 MW in 2016 increasing to 40 MW in 2019 and 86 MW in 2020.
+The PPA provides power from a portfolio of ten geothermal generating units, instead of a single generating unit, with an increasing amount of delivery that started with

+20 MW in 2016 increasing to 40 MW in 2019 and 86 MW in 2020.
 The initial price under the agreement was \$72.85 per megawatt-hour (MWh) in calendar year 2016 which will escalate at 1.5 percent annually for the remaining term of the agreement.
 Similar to other renewable PPAs, the Electric Utility is only obligated for purchases of energy delivered to the City.

 Concurrently, the pricing under the Salton Sea PPA has been amended to conform to pricing in the new PPA with CalEnergy through the remaining term of the Salton Sea PPA.
-The pricing under the Salton Sea PPA increased by approximately \$7.57 per MWh, commencing July 1, 2013 to \$69.66 per MWh, with an escalation of 1.5 percent annually thereafter, reflecting the exchange of benefits for a substantially lower pricing under the new PPA.
+The pricing under the Salton Sea PPA increased by approximately \$7.57 per MWh, commencing July 1, 2013 to \$69.66 per MWh, with an escalation of 1.5 percent annually thereafter, reflecting the exchange of benefits for a substantial lower pricing under the new PPA.
 The cost increase under the Salton Sea PPA is approximately \$2,500 per year for the agreement's remaining term.
-As of June 30, 2019 and 2018, the Electric Utility's prepayment of future contractual obligations was \$13,013 and \$11,131, respectively.
+As of June 30, 2018 and 2017, the Electric Utility's prepayment of future contractual obligations was \$11,131 and \$8,927, respectively.
 This prepayment is recorded on the Statements of Net Position as unamortized purchased power, to be amortized over the term of the CalEnergy PPA.
 The CalEnergy PPA commenced in February 2016.
-As of June 30, 2019 and 2018, the Electric Utility has recorded \$186 and \$141, respectively, in amortization related to the unamortized purchased power.
+As of June 30, 2018 and 2017, the Electric Utility has recorded \$141 and \$118, respectively, in amortization related to the unamortized purchased power.

 On January 28, 2003, the Electric Utility entered into a 15-year renewable PPA with Wintec Energy, Ltd (Wintec) to purchase all of the energy output generated by Wintec's wind powered electric generating units with capacity up to 5 MW.
 Due to unforeseen circumstances, Wintec was only able to generate capacity totaling 1.3 MW.
 On November 15, 2005, the City Council approved an amendment to the original agreement, reducing the capacity to 1.3 MW.
-The amended contract with Wintec terminated in December 2018, however, on February 12, 2019, the City Council approved an extension to the amended agreement for an additional five years for a reduced price of \$35.77 per MWh.
+The amended contract with Wintec will terminate in December 2018.